curiousest/curiousest.github.io/_drafts/tabum/2-2-pomegranates.md

 [think about how Alice in wonderland does it]

 *Tadasana.
 (Power overwhelming)*
 Breathing out.
 Sunlight sparkled starfire through Julia Set leaves and tesseract windows.
-Eli was apartment-high in the sky on the up, heat risin', sun salute-n', renewable energy for her inner flame, celebrating our solar system's patriotic dancethem.
+Eli was apartment-high in the sky on the up, heat risin', sun salute'n, renewable energy for her inner flame, celebrating our solar system's patriotic dancethem.
 Standing with hands at heart-center in a half-hearted celebration of symmetry.
 > A more devout believer in human symmetry worships their standing center of gravity - the “anterior second sacral vertebrae”.
 The symmetrically devout practitioner can steal center-of-gravity's kiss, bent over with arms and legs extended to land pure center-of-gravity upon their lips.
 A connection most haven't experienced since their body was womb-bound, living unborn.
 Those little beings whose controversial beginnings and ends let the not-so-devout play devout.
 Devout used to be inaccessible to the masses, but information demanded freedom, then freedom demanded survival, and now...

 *Urdhva Hastasana.
 (This isn't even my final form)*